micovery/apigee-edge-auth/README.md

 Note that this tool works with [Apigee Edge](https://docs.apigee.com/api-platform/).
 It does not work with Apigee Hybrid.

+## Disclaimer
+This tool is for experimental purposes.
+The undocumented Apigee Edge APIs, or even the login process can change at any time.
+Use it at your own risk.

 ## Prerequisites
  * Node.js (tested with v12.18.0)